quanyang/quanyang.github.io/_posts/blog/2016-09-19-csaw-ctf-quals-2016-deedeedee.md

 ### Analysis

-Running `objdump -x` on the binary shows that there are many functions defined, and my first instinct tells me that at least one of these would contain the rountine required to decrypt our flag.
+Running `objdump -x` on the binary shows that there are many functions defined, and instincts tells me that at least one of these would contain the routine required to decrypt our flag.

 Doing a simple grep for `encrypt` finds the function we are searching for: